 ‘Wreche’ by Wreche

-Wreche’s self-titled debut album is a very special black metal record, in that the band substitute six strings for 88 strings.
+Wreche’s self-titled debut album is a very special black metal record, in that the band substitute six strings for 88 keys.
 Yes, Wreche are a black metal duo consisting of drums, vocals and piano.
 This may sound like a gimmick on the surface, and I’ll admit that I thought the same upon first hearing of this group, but they do much more with this quirk than simply have a piano play what a heavily distorted guitar would play in its place.
 Instead, the band takes just as many cues from classical music as they do black metal, with vocalist and pianist John Steven Morgan’s piano work drawing influences from romantic and impressionist composers, whilst the drummer of the duo, Barret Baumgart, utilises a true blue black metal style of playing that is intricately moulded to reinforce Morgan’s playing in incredibly detailed ways.
 Although Wreche is only a short introduction into Wreche’s esoteric stylings, it is a lasting one that alludes to groundbreaking material from the band in the future.

 ‘Homecoming’ by Sorrow Plagues